 Welcome to the Utah Department of Transportation’s (UDOT) central transportation information resource for Big and Little Cottonwood Canyons.
+Follow @UDOTCottonwoods on X (formerly known as Twitter) or Instagram/Facebook stories for road status updates.

-Road Closures & Uphill Restrictions
+Road Closures //

-Vehicle traffic on high volume days, such as during storms or around holidays, may exceeded the capacity of the roadway and parking areas and create a public safety hazard.
+Vehicle traffic on high volume days, such as during storms or around holidays, may exceed the capacity of the roadway and parking areas and create a public safety hazard.
 When this occurs, UDOT and local law enforcement will restrict uphill traffic in Big and Little Cottonwood Canyons.
+An uphill restriction is not a full road closure (such as when avalanche mitigation is occurring) and some traffic will be permitted.

 Visitors are advised to adjust travel to off-peak days and times where possible and to plan ahead by checking the UDOT Traffic App, UDOT Cottonwoods website, social media, and resort information before heading up the Cottonwood Canyons.

-Cottonwood Canyons Road Closures & Uphill Restrictions Frequently Asked Questions (FAQ)
+Uphill Restrictions Frequently Asked Questions

 • Avalanche hazards